helenaferdy/helenaferdy.github.io/_posts/2024-05-07-ise-active-directory.md

 <br>

-Now on the Network Devices, we should be able to use AD Users to authenticate though RADIUS
+Now on the Network Devices, we should be able to use AD Users to authenticate through RADIUS

 ![x](/static/2024-05-07-ise-active-directory/08.png)